c2corg/CampBot/docs/recipes/update_locale.rst

     }

     for route in bot.wiki.get_routes(filters):
-        remarks=route.get_locale("fr").remarks
+        locale = route.get_locale("fr")

-        if remarks is None:
+        if locale: # document may have not fr locale : skip it. if not locale.remarks: # remarks is none, or empty string locale.remarks = remarks
-            route.get_locale("fr").remarks = remarks
+                route.save(update_comment)

-            route.save("Remarque gestion par VTNO")
+            elif "VTNO" not in locale.remarks:

-        elif remarks is not None and "VTNO" not in remarks:
+                # We consider that if remarks field still containes "VTNO",
-            # We consider that if VTNO still exists, then locale is still processed
+                # then locale is still processed
-            route.get_locale("fr").remarks = remarks + "\n\n" + remark
+                locale.remarks = locale.remarks + "\n\n" + remarks
-            route.save("Remarque gestion par VTNO")
+                route.save(update_comment)